Integrative Translations

 Phytonutrients in eggplant include vitamin B1 (thiamine), vitamin B6 (pyridoxine), copper, manganese, potassium, magnesium, vitamin B3 (niacin), and vitamin B9 (folate).

-The flavonoid nasunin isolated from the peel of the eggplant fruit is a potent antioxidant and free radical scavenger; it has been demonstrated to guard cell membranes from damage.
-Flavonoids extracted from the fruits of Solanum melongena showed significant hypolipidemic potential in rats.
+The flavonoid nasunin isolated from the peel of the eggplant fruit is a potent antioxidant and free radical scavenger that protects cell membranes from damage.
+Flavonoids extracted from the fruits of Solanum melongena show significant hypolipidemic potential in animal model studies.

 Integrative Translations Chinese medical translations

 The nightshade family is rich is alkaloids.
-Solanine is the bitter glycoalkaloid found in the vegetation and fruits of most Solanum species.
+Solanine is the bitter glycoalkaloid found in most Solanum species.
 Raw eggplant contains solanine and the fruit should be cooked before eating.
 Eggplant also has substantial levels of oxalates.
-If you have a history of oxalate-containing kidney stones, then you should eat eggplant in moderation.
+If you have a history of oxalate-containing kidney stones, then you should consume eggplant in moderation.

 People with chronic inflammatory conditions might consider limiting consumption of eggplant until the cause of the inflammation is resolved.